typelevel/fs2/CONTRIBUTING.md

 That will check the formatting, run all tests on the supported platforms, report any binary compatibility issues (as detected by [MiMa][mima]) and build the site.

-If you run into any problems with tests, binary compatibility or other issues, feel free to ask questions on [the Gitter channel][fs2-dev].
+If you run into any problems with tests, binary compatibility or other issues, feel free to ask questions on [Discord][fs2-dev].

 ### Website